PoisonedYouth/ktor-encryption-server/README.md

     }
 ```
 ## Upload configuration
-There are two settings available for customization:
+There are three settings available for customization:
 ```
     uploadSettings{
         directoryPath = "./uploads"
         expirationDays = 6
+        uploadMaxSizeInMb = 2000
     }
 ```
-The path for storing the upload files and the expiration days.
+- The path for storing the upload files (application need to have write access).
+- The default expiration days fur upload files.
+- The upload limit in MB.

 ## Requests